lukestringer90/ShakingAlertView/README.md

 [shakingAlert show];
 ```

 Rather than using a delegate, pass the instance a completion block to be executed for correct password entry and alert dismissal.
+ShakingAlertView uses ARC so no need to release you instances.

 ### Hashed passwords